Connections-Business-Directory/Connections-Local-Time/README.txt

 * Customizable widget.
 * Analog clock with 5 skin variations.
 * Digital clock with custom time formatting.
-* Display the local date with custom dat formatting.
+* Display the local date with custom date formatting.

 Here are some other great **free extensions** (with more on the way) that enhance your experience with Connections Business Directory: